kumarshantanu/basil/README.md

 template can include an entire template dynamically using `<% (include "foo.basil") %>`.

-Use `basil.jvm/make-group-from-dir` and `basil.jvm/make-group-from-classpath`
+Use `basil.jvm/make-group-from-directory` and
-to create template groups.
-Use `basil.core/render-by-name` to render a template in a group.
+`basil.jvm/make-group-from-classpath` to create template groups.
+Use `basil.core/render-by-name` to render a template from a group.

 ## Getting in touch